-As a music producer, composer, podcaster, or anyone in the audio world, it's important to understand the difference between LUFS vs dB.
+As a music producer, composer, podcaster, or anyone in the audio world, it's important to understand the difference between LUFS vs. dB.
 These audio loudness units are commonly mistaken for one another, and while they are similar, they aren't exactly the same thing.

-Thankfully, we'll detail the key differences between the two loudness unit types below and also share some practical applications for each unit.
+We'll detail the key differences between the two loudness unit types below and also share some practical applications for each unit.
 This way, you can easily understand when it's best to use one unit over the other.
 Let's jump into it!

 What is a Decibel?

 So, what is a decibel, anyway?
 A decibel, or dB for short, is a loudness unit that measures the intensity or energy of sound.
 Decibels represent the amount of air pressure created by sound itself, with higher intensity sounds correlating with a higher rate of perceived loudness.
 Generally speaking, a measurement of 0 dB is the smallest unit of sound that's perceptible by the human ear.

 In music production, you'll see decibels come up time and time again as a standard form of measurement.
 For instance, you'll find decibel measurements built into faders and the meters in your DAW .
 You can see the green bars indicating the loudness measured in dB in Ableton Live:

 The dark green represents the peak levels of the decibels while the light green showcases the average decibels within a section.